justsaykk/vttpday15classwork/README.md

     private String redisUserName;

     /*
-     * For redis password, use the command:
+     * For Redis password, use this CLI command:
      * export REDIS_PASSWORD="<password here>"
-     * at the root folder before performing ./mvnw package & ./mvnw spring-boot:run */
+     * at the root folder before performing ./mvnw package and/or ./mvnw spring-boot:run */
     @Value("${REDIS_PASSWORD}")
     private String redisPassword;